 Yes, you are able to claim a subsidy in the form of a small-scale technology certificate (STCs) from the government, which can help reduce the up-front cost of installing infrastructure.
 The rebate amount you receive will depend on things, like the size and location of your solar systems.

 In order to be eligible for STCs, your solar system needs to be installed by an accredited installer.

 What about my energy bills?

-If your solar panels end up generating more energy than what is required by your home, you can supply it back to the grid and earn extra credit for it.
-Depending on your energy provider, you should be able to either add these credits to your electricity bill or get a refund to a nominated bank account.
-The rate at which you are paid for pumping excess electricity to the grid is called a feed-in tariff and it varies between states as well as providers.
+If your solar panels generate more electricity than required, you have the option to feed it into the grid in exchange for either a credit to your bill or have the money deposited into your nominated bank account.
+The rate at which you are paid for pumping excess electricity into the grid is called a feed-in tariff, which varies between states as well as providers.